dillondoxey/vault-aws-workshop/docs/vault-1.md

 * Identity based rules allowing security to stretch across network perimeters
 * Dynamic, short lived credentials that are rotated frequently
 * Individual accounts to maintain provenance (tie action back to entity)
-* Credentials and Entities that can easily be invalidated
+* Easily Validated Credentials and Entities

 ???
 * This slide discusses how Vault is designed for modern applications.